Katifram/MayrScale/README.md

 # MayrScale
 This program was written to read Molecules including their Mayr Nucleophilicity from the Database and calculate Quantum Chemical descriptors and .cube files with GPU accelerated pyscf (gpu4pyscf library).
-Currently the electrostatic potential (80x80x80 cube file) is calculated.
+Currently, only the electrostatic potential (80x80x80 cube file) is calculated.
 Finally the program should be able to:
    -calculate Quantum chemical descriptors for Mayr scale -use descriptors to regress Mayr's Nucleophilicity